E-commerce and Consumer Protection Act, 2019: Impact on the Consumer

 The Rules cast various duties and liabilities upon e-commerce entities and sellers, and the same are as follows:

 1. Duties of Seller on Marketplace:

-- Sellers have the duty to maintain fair trade practice and not to get involved in any kind of unfair trade practice which includes misrepresenting himself as a consumer and posting fake reviews about a product.
+- Sellers have the duty to maintain fair trade practices and not to get involved in any kind of unfair trade practice which includes misrepresenting themselves as a consumer and posting fake reviews about a product.